Rhode Island | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

 Ever wanted to visit Rhode Island?
 Now you can with this locum tenens opportunity!
-Our client is looking for a hospitalist to begin coverage immediately.
-Hours include 8:30a – 5p shifts from Mondays – Fridays.
-The selected locum will be handling all aspects of general hospitalist cases and procedures.
-There...
+Our client is looking for a psychiatrist to begin coverage in late January 2024.
+Hours include 8a – 5p shifts from Mondays – Fridays.
+The selected locum will be handling rounds, admissions, schizophrenia, bipolarity, dementia, and...
 View This Job

 RHODE ISLAND LIFESTYLE